 New episodes are released every other Monday, and the latest articles on environmental sustainability arrive weekly.

 The Climate Fairplay Podcast is proud to announce Denver’s Pop-up Community Markets.
-Once a month, we are transforming a multi-use warehouse facility into a community pop-up market.
-This market will feature local artisans, sustainable businesses, and community organizations, creating a hub in Denver, Colorado.
+Once a month, we transform a multi-use warehouse facility into a community pop-up market.
+This art fair meets ideas festival features local artisans, sustainable businesses, and community organizations, creating a hub in Denver, Colorado.
 This is a grassroots community effort designed to foster connections, support community sustainability initiatives, and help strengthen the local economy.
-Now accepting Community Vendors!

-April 20th, 2025 |Earth Day Sustainability Fair
+April 20th |Earth Day Sustainability Fair

 May 18th | Spring Refresh Market

-June 8th | “Non-corporate” Pride Market
+June 7th | “Non-corporate” Pride Market

 Join the conversation on Instagram, Reddit, Facebook, and Threads to keep up with the latest events and episodes, share your perspectives, and engage directly with the Climate Fairplay.